 You should also think about what type of flying you want to do.
 There are several different types of pilot’s licenses, from student pilot all the way up to airline transport pilot.
 The information below describes the eligibility, training, experience, and testing requirements for Student Pilots, Recreational Pilots and Private Pilots.

-The requirements for being issued a private pilot license are governed by the Federal Aviation Administration (FAA) of the U.S. Department of Transportation.
+The requirements for being issued a private pilot license are governed by the

 To get a private pilot's license, you must